pablodelarco/Nokia_internal/README.md

-# Automated Excel NetAct™ Data Processing and Reporting using Python
+# Automated KPI-based Excel Data Processing and Reporting

-This Python code automatically process the reports from Excel and create new worksheets with the data we need.
+This project automates the processing of reports from Excel files and generates comprehensive worksheets containing the desired data.
+It is particularly useful for handling reports related to network performance.
-The code receives as input the original Excel report from NetAct, and generates as output a new Excel document with the desired data.

-## Functionalities
+## Key Features

-- Input Time Ranges: The code asks the user to provide time ranges, like "3:30, 3:45", in a specific format.
+### Data Processing

-- Data Processing: The code reads data from two Excel files that contain information about network performance.
+- The code efficiently reads data from two separate Excel files that contain extensive network performance information.
-It processes and organizes the data for specific metrics (KPIs) related to network performance.
+- It processes and organizes the data, focusing on key performance indicators (KPIs) related to network performance.

+### Combining Data
-- Combining Data: The code combines the processed data from the Excel files into a single output file.
+- The processed data from the two input Excel files is seamlessly combined into a single output file.
-It creates a new Excel file with organized tables for each metric.
+- The code creates a new Excel where each worksheet corresponds to a different network performance metric.
+- This consolidation simplifies data analysis and report generation.

+### User-Friendly Interface
+- Accessible via a user-friendly website, this tool provides an intuitive and graphical interface for users to submit their Excel documents.
+- Users can easily input time ranges and upload their files for processing.

+### Generating Output
-- Generating Output: The code generates a new Excel file named "combined_tables.xlsx" with the organized and formatted data.
+- The code generates a neatly formatted Excel file, making it easy to explore the organized data.
-Each table corresponds to a different metric and is easy to explore.
+- Each worksheet within the output file represents a distinct network performance metric, enabling efficient data analysis and reporting.